preload

 • process of investigation of unknown functionalities and side effects in order to reveal their qualities, influence to and interference with defined functionalities.

 The problem here is that known functionalities are almost never defined at the finest granularity level.
 There are always gaps and generalizations that filled with developers’ assumptions or even left missing.
 And even if requirements are defined at the best possible precision level there is always possibility of miscommunication or misunderstanding.
 As if that’s not enough, even in ideal situation if it’s coded exactly as specified there is a good chance that it will be messed up by the next release.
 Ironically, the current release is also still at risk because computer programs are sensitive to hardware and OS configuration, and dependant on their settings.
-So if a test is passed in the test environment it is not 100% guaranteed that the tested functionality will work in production.
+So if a test is passed in a test environment it is not 100% guarantee that the tested functionality will work in production.

 Investigation based methods are in better place as they do not rely on expected results but objectively provide information on program’s behavior.
-Furthermore, decades of worldwide practice demonstrated that detection-oriented approach results in better software product’s quality rather that verification-oriented.
+Furthermore, decades of worldwide practice demonstrated that investigation-oriented approach results in better software product’s quality rather that verification-oriented.

-Documentation: Publications and References
+Publications and References

 “Testing Computer Software”, Cem Kaner, Jack Falk, Hung Q. Nguyen